-What to do, however, if you can’t identify a professor or TF you’ve had classes with who seems appropriate to the project at hand?
-Well, a good place to start is this list of previous thesis topics and who advised them (you should consult the Department’s list of faculty and graduate students to make sure that a potential adviser is still at Harvard).
-A list of graduate students who have specifically expressed interest in advising is also available here.
-By the way, don’t worry about writing to either faculty or graduate students “out of the blue”; they are aware juniors will be searching for advisors and won’t be surprised at all to hear from you.
+By the way, don’t worry about writing to either faculty or graduate students “out of the blue”; they are aware juniors will be searching for advisers and won’t be surprised at all to hear from you.
 In fact, you’ll likely find them to be very happy to chat with you, even if they ultimately don’t end up advising your thesis.

-Remember that you can be advised by either a Government Department faculty member or an eligible TF (meaning a graduate student who is a G-3 or above and has successfully finished their General Exams).
+As noted above, Government theses can be supervised by either faculty members or advanced graduate students in the Department.
 Depending on the project, it may even be possible to be advised by someone outside the Department, but you’ll need to talk this through with the DUS or ADUS and receive permission.
-Please note that joint concentrators typically have an advisor (or advisors) in both departments.
+Please note that joint concentrators typically have an adviser from each of their departments.

-As for whether it’s better to have a faculty member or TF advising you, there is no clear answer; it truly depends on your topic and the person advising you.
-The one exception is if you know you want to go one for a PhD in the social sciences; in this case, having an established faculty member advise you (and hopefully write a strong letter of recommendation afterwards!) is preferable.
+One question often asked is whether it’s better to have a faculty member or TF advising you.
+There is no clear answer; it truly depends on your topic and the person advising you.
+The one exception is if you know you want to go on for a PhD in the social sciences; in this case, having an established faculty member advise you (and hopefully write a strong letter of recommendation afterwards!) is preferable.
 Note, however, that many popular professors are forced to turn down advising requests each year, simply because too many students ask them.
 So again, it is in your interest to get the advising situation sorted as soon as possible.